David A. DeCenzo, Ph.D.

 As president, DeCenzo has implemented a comprehensive strategic planning process, assured fiscal accountability through policy and practice, and promoted assessment and transparency throughout the University.
 The University's enrollment of more than 10,000 students reflects a more than 26 percent increase since 2007.
 In August 2016 the Board of Trustees adopted an updated strategic plan, entitled "High-Impact Engagement: the Coastal Carolina University 2016-2021 Strategic Plan," to guide the development of the University to achieve an enrollment of 12,500 students by 2023.
 The largest campaign in the institution's history – I’M IN – The Endowment Campaign for Coastal Carolina University – was launched in April 2016.

 During his tenure, the academic program has expanded from 39 to 72 undergraduate degree programs.
 Recent additions include the B.A. in intelligence and national security studies, the B.A. in digital culture and design, the B.S. in engineering science, and the B.S. in information systems.
-At the graduate level, the University offers 21 programs: 18 master's degree programs, two educational specialist programs, and the Ph.D. in marine science: coastal and marine systems science.
-Other recent additions to the graduate program include the Master of Accountancy (M.Acc.), the Master of Arts in both liberal studies and in writing, and the Ed.S. in educational leadership and in instructional technology.
+At the graduate level, the University offers 20 programs: 17 master's degree programs, two educational specialist programs, and the Ph.D. in marine science: coastal and marine systems science.
+Recent additions to the graduate program include the Master of Science in information systems technology, the Master of Science in sport management, the Master of Arts in both liberal studies and in writing, and the Ed.S. in educational leadership and in instructional technology.

-Among its national accolades, the University has been recognized by Forbes as one of America's Best Colleges and America's 100 Best College Buys for seven consecutive years, and a Military Friendly School by G.I.
+Among its national accolades, the University has been ranked second in the 2018 edition of the U.S. News and World Report's list of "best value" Southern regional universities.
+The University has also been recognized by Forbes as one of America's Best Colleges and America's 100 Best College Buys for seven consecutive years, and a Military Friendly School by G.I.
 Jobs magazine for the past eight years.
-The University is ranked among the 2016 Best Online Colleges in South Carolina and 2015 Most Affordable Online Colleges in South Carolina by TheBestSchools.org., among the 30 Most Beautiful Coastal College Campuses (2015), and has been included on the Corporation for National and Community Service's President's Higher Education Community Service Roll for institutionwide commitment to service and volunteerism (2012).
+The University was ranked among the 2016 Best Online Colleges in South Carolina and 2015 Most Affordable Online Colleges in South Carolina by TheBestSchools.org., among the 30 Most Beautiful Coastal College Campuses (2015), and has been included on the Corporation for National and Community Service's President's Higher Education Community Service Roll for institution-wide commitment to service and volunteerism (2012).

 Under his leadership, the most ambitious construction program in the University's history is underway.
 Most recent projects in the more than $300 million building campaign include an $85 million residence facility, a $12 million annex to the Lib Jackson Student Union, and the $30 million Science Annex II.
 Projects completed in recent years include the HTC Student Recreation and Convocation Center; Bryan Information Commons, an addition to Kimbel Library; Brittain Hall, an academic and faculty office building; and Swain Hall, an annex to the Smith Science Center.
 A major renovation of the softball and baseball stadiums was completed in Spring 2015.
 The campus comprises 633 acres in addition to a 1,062-acre tract that includes a portion of Waties Island, which provides a natural laboratory for extensive study in marine science and wetlands biology on an Atlantic coast barrier island.